Create a Tick-Free Yard

 Integrated Tick Management

-Integrated tick management uses a combination of strategies such as: host reduction/treatments (deer and rodents, etc.), habitat manipulation, and least-toxic pesticides (i.e., fungal biopesticides) targeting different tick life stages as well as their hosts.
-Single interventions to manage ticks are often limited in their time to effectiveness, duration, and efficacy (effectiveness).
+Integrated tick management uses a combination of strategies such as: host reduction or treatments (deer, rodents, etc.), habitat manipulation, and least-toxic pesticides (i.e., fungal biopesticides).
+Single interventions to manage ticks are often limited in their time to effectiveness, duration, and effectiveness.
 (Sullivan, Cheryl Frank et al., 2022)

 Blacklegged ticks (deer ticks) feed on mice in their nests, especially in Spring and Fall.
-You can buy tick tubes to help kill these larva.
-Tick tubes are cardboard/biodegradable tubes with permethrin-treated cotton.
+Tick tubes are cardboard or biodegradable tubes with cotton inside that is treated with permethrin.
 When rodents take the cotton to build their nests, the ticks are exposed to permethrin and die.
-All the while, the mice, other mammals, and your lands are unharmed and undisturbed.
+This does not harm the rodent.

 - Buy tick tubes.